Lexiques et pédagogie

 • Sticky, heavy, compact texture.

-• Risk of root asphyxiation if not drained.
+• Risk of root suffocation if not drained.

 • Improvement: mature compost + coarse sand + regular mulching.